vbhalla/vbhalla.github.io/_posts/2019-10-30-support-post-health.md

 published: true
 ---

 In the past year, I have really come to appreciate the rollercoaster of health both personally and how it relates to the people we care about.
-All that is a story for another day, but building a data-driven foundation and weaving it into the DNA of an organization and turning it around is my bread and butter; infrastructure, experimentation, mining for insights, and bringing it all together is what I love doing.
+All that is a story for another day, but building a data-driven foundation and weaving it into the DNA of an organization in order to drive change for turnarounds is kinda my thing.
+Starting with infrastructure and developing baselines, to experimentation, mining for insights, and then bringing it all together.
 Given some health setbacks, even with the limited data I currently had, it seemed pretty obvious that things had gone off the rails.

 ![png](../images/health_post/support_post_health_1.png)